OWASP A01: Broken Access Control Prevention Guide

 What is the Common Weakness Enumeration (CWE)?

 The Common Weakness Enumeration (CWE) is a community-developed catalog of software and hardware security weaknesses maintained by the MITRE Corporation.
 It assigns each type of vulnerability a unique identifier, a description, and guidance on prevention.
 If you work in application security — or write code that needs to be secure — CWE is a foundational reference.
-What CWE Is (and Is Not) CWE describes types of weaknesses, not specific bugs in specific software.
-A single CWE entry like CWE-79 (Cross-Site Scripting) covers every instance of that weakness across every application that has ever been vulnerable to it. ...
+Quick Answer: What is CWE?
+CWE (Common Weakness Enumeration) is a standardized catalog of software security weaknesses that: ...

 April 4, 2023 · Carl Sampson